danyswr/game-ultah/replit.md

 # Overview

 This is a birthday gift web application created for Kayla's 21st birthday.
 The application is an interactive, multi-scene experience built with Phaser 3 game engine.
-It starts with an animated envelope opening sequence, transitions to a letter display, and concludes with a playable RPG-style game where the user can explore a map using a character sprite.
+It features:

+1. **EnvelopeScene**: Opening animation with confetti explosion, screen flash effect, and camera zoom
+2. **LetterScene**: Letter display with parallax background, sparkle effects, and interactive CTA button
+3. **RPGScene**: Quest-based exploration game where players collect 5 birthday tokens scattered across the map
+4. **DialogScene**: Dedicated scene for NPC interactions with smooth animations

 The application is a full-stack TypeScript project using Express.js for the backend API server and React with Vite for the frontend.
 It includes a complete UI component library based on Radix UI primitives and Tailwind CSS for styling.

+## Recent Improvements (October 2025)

+**Visual Enhancements:**
+- Confetti particle explosions with 16 vibrant colors
+- Sparkle effects and parallax backgrounds
+- Player particle trail effects when moving
+- Vignette overlay for atmospheric depth
+- Golden glow effects around collectible tokens

+**Gameplay Features:**
+- Quest system with 5 collectible birthday tokens
+- Animated UI HUD showing quest objectives and progress
+- Dynamic NPC dialog based on quest completion status
+- Smooth camera following with improved easing (0.08 lerp)
+- Better interaction prompts with icons and animations

+**Technical Improvements:**
+- Dedicated DialogScene for better NPC interactions
+- Proper memory management for particles and tweens
+- Optimized performance with tween guards
+- Clean object destruction when tokens are collected

 # User Preferences